 A Vindman ad called “What Is Real” flashes an image of Anderson with this family as ominous narration says the Republican candidate “got caught lying again, faking a family.”

-And in one hilarious ad — paid for by a Democratic political action committee, the House Majority PAC — an Anderson look-alike arrives home from work to hang out with cardboard cutouts of the family.
+And in one hilarious ad paid for by House Majority PAC, an Anderson look-alike arrives home from work to hang out with cardboard cutouts of the family.

 Vindman has made protecting abortion rights a central issue in his campaign.
 Anderson, by contrast, celebrated the Supreme Court overturning the Roe v.
 Wade ruling that had legalized abortion nationwide, and has said he supports leaving women’s access to reproductive health care up to individual states to decide.

-The problem with the Anderson campaign’s cease-and-desist letter is that the images of him with the woman and children are still publicly available on the National Republican Congressional Committee’s so-called red box website, where campaigns publish materials available for super PACs to pick up and use in ads.
+The problem with the Anderson campaign’s demands is that the images of him with the woman and children are still publicly available on the National Republican Congressional Committee’s so-called red box website, where campaigns publish materials available for super PACs to pick up and use in ads.

-In other words, Anderson is claiming Vindman can’t use these images in political ads at the same the NRCC is making them available for use in political ads.
+In other words, Anderson is claiming Vindman and Democratic political groups can’t use these images in political ads at the same the NRCC is making them available for use in ads.

 Anderson’s campaign said in a Thursday statement that Vindman is unfairly using the woman and children to “lie” to voters about who they are.